Social Anxiety is a learned habit

 When I was maybe 7 years old I had lots of friends.
 I felt comfortable expressing myself.
 Teachers asked us to sing silly songs.
 I did it.
 They asked us to perform in plays and I performed fearlessly.
 But then a girl I liked ruined my bulletproof confidence.
 It was in music class.
 I don’t even remember what we were singing but I sang extra loud or made some stupid joke.
 Then the girl I admired turned to me and said, “I hate you!”
 Or something lame like that.
 I completely closed up.

 I didn’t want to speak in class because I was afraid of attracting attention.
 Every time I faced a crucial moment where I had to choose between expressing myself and hiding my creativity I avoided what I thought was a scary confrontation with attention.
 Previously, I hadn’t realized that expressing myself could lead to rejection.
 But now self-expression seemed too risky.
 My comfort zone began to shrink until several years later when I started to force myself to open up, and face fears.

 Many people have similar experiences in youth.
 The memories are forgotten but the habit of avoidance is still there.
 People often have no idea why they suffer from severe social anxiety.
 It’s only because the incidents that sparked their fear of confrontation have long since been forgotten.

 To remedy this some people suggest you chill out and dive into your emotional baggage to hunt for your earliest traumatic memories.

-When you find these memories, they are often distorted.
-The memory is never completely accurate after all.
+The memory is never completely accurate though.
 Every time you think of your memory you change it a little before putting it back into your subconscious to reaffirm your current identity and world view.

 These crucial memories start the process of social anxiety.
 Every time you avoided expressing yourself or social interaction the fear habit grew stronger.